sbmlteam/deviser/docs/src/source/defining_package.rst

 ------------------------------

 Select ‘Version’ from the tree in the panel on the left hand side.
-Now that all the classes have been defined these are listed here (see Figure :num:`fig-full-decsr`) and the ordering can be adjusted.
+Now that all the classes have been defined these are listed here (see :numref:`fig-full-decsr`) and the ordering can be adjusted.
 The order will dictate the order of the relevant sections in the TeX documents.

 .. _fig-full-decsr: